mdn/content/files/en-us/web/api/htmlscriptelement/index.md

 _Inherits properties from its parent, {{domxref("HTMLElement")}}._

 - {{domxref("HTMLScriptElement.async")}}
   - : A boolean value that controls how the script should be executed.
-For classic scripts, if the `async` property is set to `true`, the script (its `src` property must be specified) will be fetched in parallel to parsing and evaluated as soon as it is available.
+For classic scripts, if the `async` property is set to `true`, the external script will be fetched in parallel to parsing and evaluated as soon as it is available.
 For [module scripts](/en-US/docs/Web/JavaScript/Guide/Modules), if the `async` property is set to `true`, the script and all their dependencies will be fetched in parallel to parsing and evaluated as soon as they are available.
 - {{domxref("HTMLScriptElement.charset")}} {{deprecated_inline}}
   - : A string representing the character encoding of an external script.
 It reflects the [`charset`](/en-US/docs/Web/HTML/Element/script#charset) attribute.
 - {{domxref("HTMLScriptElement.crossOrigin")}}
   - : A string reflecting the [CORS setting](/en-US/docs/Web/HTML/Attributes/crossorigin) for the script element.
 For classic scripts from other [origins](/en-US/docs/Glossary/Origin), this controls if error information will be exposed.
 - {{domxref("HTMLScriptElement.defer")}}
   - : A boolean value that controls how the script should be executed.
-For classic scripts, if the `defer` property is set to `true`, the script (its `src` property must be specified) will be executed after the document has been parsed, but before firing {{domxref("Document/DOMContentLoaded_event", "DOMContentLoaded")}} event.
+For classic scripts, if the `defer` property is set to `true`, the external script will be executed after the document has been parsed, but before firing {{domxref("Document/DOMContentLoaded_event", "DOMContentLoaded")}} event.
 For [module scripts](/en-US/docs/Web/JavaScript/Guide/Modules), the `defer` property has no effect.
 - {{domxref("HTMLScriptElement.event")}} {{deprecated_inline}}
   - : A string; an obsolete way of registering event handlers on elements in an HTML document.
 - {{domxref("HTMLScriptElement.fetchPriority")}}